locationtech/udig-platform/docs/user/en/Quickstart.rst

 ~~~~~

 #.
 From the :guilabel:`Projects` view select :guilabel:`project --> 10m admin 0 countries`.
-   You can double click to open this Map, or right click for the context menu `menuselect:`Open Map`.
+   You can double click to open this Map, or right click for the context menu :guilabel:`Open Map`.
 #.
 With the map open use the :guilabel:`Layers` view to select the :guilabel:`10m admin 0 countries` layer.
 #.
 Open up the :doc:`Style Editor dialog` by right clicking on :guilabel:`10m admin 0 countries`
-   layer and :menuselection:`Change Style`.
+   layer and :guilabel:`Change Style`.
 #.
 We are going to change a few things about how countries are displayed.

    The :guilabel:`Polygons` page provides a series of tabs for us to fill in: